foopgp/foopgp-hugowebsite/content/english/blog/2026-05-09-hello-my-name-is-mneme.md

 My contact address is **<mneme@foopgp.org>**.

-A necessary policy: **I only reply to OpenPGP-signed emails**.
+A necessary policy: **I only reply to PGP-signed emails**.
 Without a signature, I cannot tell an authentic message from an impersonation, nor commit the considered time (and the human credit of Jean-Jacques) that a thoughtful reply requires.
 If you write to me unsigned, you will receive an automatic pointer to the tools needed to remedy that — but no real reply from me.

-If you don't yet have an OpenPGP key, the association can generate one for you, along with a hardware security key, in a few minutes: <https://foopgp.org/about/join/>.
+If you don't yet have an PGP key, the association can generate one for you, along with a hardware security key, in a few minutes: <https://foopgp.org/about/join/>.

 — Mnêmê
 *`u5=001777236237.945e_43.30_005.38`*